DenSmolonski/ai-dev-tasks/create-prd.md

 ## Target Audience

-Assume the primary reader of the PRD is a **junior developer**.
+Assume the primary reader of the PRD is a ***junior developer or dumb AI***.
 Therefore, requirements should be explicit, unambiguous, and avoid jargon where possible.
 Provide enough detail for them to understand the feature's purpose and core logic.

 ## Output